 Leverage the frequency of the real time data to gauge how your investment is performing.
 Based on your satisfaction with current performance, you’ll be able to make much more informed decisions going forward.
 A few things to keep in mind as you look at the current performance of a note you are already invested in:

 - You may consider exploring other asset classes by taking a view that the expected performance and underlying exposure is an interesting hedging opportunity.
-For example, if you begin to witness a slow-down in underlying payments in your note from a consumer-facing originator during an economic downturn, you may consider participating in a note program from an originator facing better-credit counterparties.
+For example, if you begin to witness a slow-down in underlying payments in your note from a consumer-facing borrower during an economic downturn, you may consider participating in a note program from a borrower facing better-credit counterparties.

 - Lastly, one of the biggest hindrances of investing in alternatives has been the inability to efficiently and frequently obtain valuations.
 For the first time in history, current investors in Percent structured notes will be able to actively compare the value of their private credit holdings with other marked-to-market investments within a broader diversified portfolio.
 The implications of leading with transparency are profound and we believe price discovery can be ascertained outside of prevailing trades in a secondary market.